OSHistory/wikidata2geojson/README.md

 # wikidata2geojson

-# OLD API IS NON REACHABLE
+# OLD API IS NON REACHABLE!
+WILL CURRENTLY NOT WORK

 ## Purpose